Havre des Pas

 Havre des Pas is on the edge of St Helier and is a mainly residential area with some very attractive examples of late 19th-century houses and a recently restored Victorian lido.
 The small beachfront and promenade are home to some good cafes, bars, and restaurants.

 TOP 5 PLACES TO EAT & DRINK IN HAVRE DES PAS

 Dockyard Restaurant is right on the seafront on the promenade and is a very popular and friendly place for locals and visitors in the know.
 Reservations are strongly recommended for al fresco tables and for Sunday lunch.

-Moita’s Bistro on the seafront is our favorite Portuguese restaurant in Jersey, the cataplana is especially recommended.
+Moita’s Bistro on the seafront is our favorite Portuguese restaurant in Jersey; the cataplana for two is especially recommended.

-Petisco Tradicional serves great value Portuguese dishes as well as old favorites like homemade lasagne-huge portions- with chips.
+Petisco Tradicional is a small, friendly cafe/ restaurant just a block away from the seafront.
+It serves great value Portuguese dishes as well as old favorites like homemade lasagne-huge portions- with chips.

 White Horse Beach Bar & Eatery serves decent pub food and has a small outdoor area overlooking the beach.